 Ideas for Pooh Party Favors

-Party favors are a nice ending to a special party.
-Send your guests home with a smile with party favors that fit your theme, such as a Winnie the Pooh DVD, a basket of honey-flavored treats, or a stuffed Winnie the Pooh, Piglet, or Eeyore doll.
+Party favors are a nice way takeaway for guests after a special party.
+Send your guests home with a smile with party favors that fit your theme, such as:

 The Winnie the Pooh name and all related characters and elements are the property of Disney and based on the “Winnie the Pooh” works by A.A.
 Milne and E.H.
 Shepard.
 This guide is not affiliated with or endorsed by Disney.